 What is a Family Trust?

 The term family trust is simply used to refer to a discretionary trust that is set up to hold a family’s assets, or to conduct a family business through a trust.

 Read this article to learn a little more about family trusts and discretionary trusts.

 There are 4 parties to the trust.

-4. The Beneficiaries.
+- The Beneficiaries.
 These are the people that benefit from the trust money and/or property.
-The beneficiaries do not have any interest in the money or property of the trust, what they do have, is a right to be considered when the trustee makes a decision to distribute money or property from the trust.
+Note that the beneficiaries do not have any interest in the money or property of the trust.
+What they do have is a right to be considered when the trustee makes a decision to distribute money or property from the trust.

 Why Have a Discretionary Trust?